InfinitumFramework/Infinitum-AOP/README.md

 * Pointcuts: aspects can define pointcuts, which specify where advice should be applied
 * Configurable: aspects and advice can be defined through annotations or in XML
 * Cache abstraction: methods can be marked as cacheable so that subsequent calls with the same arguments need not be invoked
+* Event hooks: publish events to the event system when certain methods are invoked